sgrayner/Retail-Data-Centralisation/README.md

 3. Run the SQL commands in the database_setup.sql file to finalise the database (correcting column types and creating keys).
 4. Either run the queries in the database_queries.sql file, or feel free to query the database to extract your own insights!

-## Creating the database in pgadmin4
+## Creating the SQL database

+1. Install pgadmin4.
+See link:
+2. Setup a new database like so (pictures)
+3. Save your database credentials in a yaml file and save it as **sql_creds.yaml** in the same directory as your cloned repository.

 ## Data cleaning transformations